By Wayne Anderson

 If you want barrels shorter than 14.5" (+ 1.5"!), there are two ways to do it legally (in some places): The SBR and the AR pistol.

 Short Barreled AR-15's and AR-15 Pistols

 SBRs, or short-barreled rifles, became popular after appearing in some tough-guy action movies.
 These weapons often sport barrels in the 10-12" range, and can be concealed under a jacket or in a briefcase fairly easily.
 Unfortunately, easy concealment is just about their only real advantage, because barrels that short really are short enough to lose some accuracy.
-In addition, they also lose a lot of muzzle velocity, operation is very harsh (for reasons we'll cover soon), reliability is compromised, and they're harder to shoot.
+In addition, they also lose a lot of muzzle velocity, the operation is very harsh (for reasons we'll cover soon), reliability is compromised, and they're harder to shoot.

 If that's not enough, in some areas they're simply illegal for civilians to own.
 Where they are legal, they require some extra bureaucratic paperwork and a $200 "tax stamp".

 AR-15 pistols aren't that far from SBRs in reality.
 They are legal in some places where SBRs aren't, but they suffer most of the same practical difficulties as an SBR, plus one more: Since it's legally a pistol, it's technically illegal for it to have a rifle stock or foregrip, which SBRs can have.

 You're supposed to shoot it one-handed, and the buffer tube is just that - a tube that sticks awkwardly out the back.
 However, there is a bit of help available in the form of a "brace" that attaches to your buffer tube and straps to your arm.
 It looks a LOT like a really short little stock, but the BATFE has confirmed that they don't consider it one legally.